Basho: Narrow Road to the Deep North (1694)

-This year, 2016, the course will be taught by Dr Jack Ross (course coordinator) in Albany, and by Dr Ingrid Horrocks in Wellington.
+This year, 2020, the course will be taught solely by Dr Jack Ross (course coordinator) in Albany and by distance.

 So what exactly do we mean by the term "Travel Writing"?
 How liberal can our definition be?
 Here's what's up on the Massey University website:

 A study of travel writing, including both critical and ideological analysis and creative writing developed from the students’ own fieldwork.

 Pre and co requisites:

 College of Humanities and Social Sciences

 Atrium Building Level L2.32

 Phone: 414 0800 x 43338

 Teaching Timetable (internal only):